 in Cornwall, Mark set up his first business in 1988, Global E., a music

 promotions and equipment hire company.
-In 1991 he moved to London to
+He moved to London to study at

-study at the University of Westminster and graduated with a bachelor's
+the University of Westminster and graduated with a bachelor's honours

 degree in Politics under the renowned Professors John Cottingham and